telerik/xamarin-forms-docs/controls/templatedpicker/templated-picker-commands.md

 TemplatedPicker allows you to add a custom logic for the Accept and Cancel commands which are executed when OK and Cancel buttons, respectively, are pressed.

-* **AcceptCommand**(*ICommand*): Defines the command which confirms the current selection of the picker and closes the popup.
+* **AcceptCommand**(*ICommand*): Defines the command which confirms the current selection of the picker and closes the popup. **AcceptCommandParameter** can be used to pass a parameter to the command execute method.
-* **CancelCommand**(*ICommand*): Defines the command which rejects the current selection of the picker and closes the popup.
+* **CancelCommand**(*ICommand*): Defines the command which rejects the current selection of the picker and closes the popup. **CancelCommandParameter** can be used to pass a parameter to the command execute method.

 The Accept and Cancel commands can be applied using the SelectorSettings property of RadTemplatedPicker.
+In addition, you can pass command parameters through the `AcceptCommandParameter` and `CancelCommandParameter` properties of the TemplatedPicker SelectorSettings.

 ## Example